Smart & Fair

 This page contains links to reports from phases 1 and 2 of the programme, the Offer Profiling Tool, the summary of our market review webinar and our Energy Choices Tool.

-From simple timer plugs to solar panels, the tool guides users through practical solutions based on their home, lifestyle and budget – with no sales pressure or specific brand recommendations.
+From simple timer plugs to solar panels, the site guides users through practical solutions based on their home, lifestyle and budget – with no sales pressure or specific brand recommendations.

-The tool has been co-created with consumers and energy experts, drawing on CSE’s 45 years of experience as an independent national energy advice charity and a trusted software provider of tools that support action on climate change.
+Developed by CSE and Funded by National Grid Electricity Distribution and Northern Powergrid, the tool was co-created with consumers and energy experts, drawing on CSE’s 45 years as an independent national energy advice charity and a trusted software provider.

 CSE’s biannual webinar series provides a regular heartbeat of key consumer fairness developments across the smart energy market.
 These reports summarise the key findings.